Dash down Reign 2-0 in NWSL's Challenge Cup - WHIZ News

-HERRIMAN, Utah (AP) — Kristie Mewis and Shae Goom scored to give the Houston Dash a 2-0 victory over OL Reign on Saturday night in the group stage of the NWSL’s Challenge Cup tournament.
+HERRIMAN, Utah (AP) — Kristie Mewis and Shea Groom scored to give the Houston Dash a 2-0 victory over OL Reign on Saturday night in the group stage of the NWSL’s Challenge Cup tournament.

 The Dash now have five goals, most of any team in the tournament.